kakaroto/Beyond20/docs/features.md

 * D&D 5e By Roll20
   * This is the official character sheet template I used and developed for and the one I recommend
 * Fallback option for all other templates
-* Automatically detected character sheet template
+* Automatically detect character sheet template

 ## Misc